-There is an “ex-Muslim” whose story is circulating, demonizing Islam and Muslims, and that is what has got me thinking about my own status as a Muslim who left Christianity.
+There is an “ex-Muslim” whose story is circulating, demonizing Islam and Muslims.
+That is what has got me thinking about my own status as a Muslim who left Christianity.

-Being an “ex-Muslim” is a great option for attention seekers, especially in the present climate, where offering reasons to hate Muslims is a popular (and possibly lucrative) gambit.
-Personally even if the climate were ripe for “ex-Christian” testimony, you would not find me on the circuit, sharing my story and expecting people to feel sorry for me.
+Being an “ex-Muslim” is a great option for attention seekers.
+Especially in the present climate, where offering reasons to hate Muslims is a popular (and possibly lucrative) gambit.
+Personally, even if the climate were ripe for “ex-Christian” testimony, I would not be out sharing a sob story.
+I wouldn’t expect people to feel sorry for me.

 First of all, I’m suspicious of people who insist on identifying as what they’re not.

 Fixating on what they left behind, instead of where they want to go.
-What would you think of someone who, instead of saying, “I’m an adult,” proclaimed, “I’m an ex-child” and then went on to tell you of his or her childhood trauma?
+What would you think of someone who, instead of saying, “I’m an adult,” proclaimed, “I’m an ex-child”?
+Then this person went on to tell you about his or her childhood trauma?

 Maybe that person did have a traumatic childhood, and that’s sad.
 But what’s the point of wallowing in whatever bad experiences you’ve had and making it part of your personal identity?
-I would feel bad for such a person, but would also view this fixation on the past as a sign of possible mental illness!
+I would feel bad for such a person.
+I would also view this fixation on the past as a sign of possible mental illness!

-It’s not as if that person’s experience is an indictment of childhood anyway, since many of us have had happy childhoods.
+It’s not as if that person’s experience is an indictment of childhood anyway.
+Many of us have had happy childhoods.
 Similarly, one person’s bad experience as a Muslim (or dislike of Islam) isn’t an indictment of Islam or the Muslim community as a whole.

 Second, there’s nothing unique about having some difficulties when you leave behind your faith.

-Some families accept this more graciously than others, but it’s not as if Muslims are alone in sometimes feeling very hurt or angry when their child departs from what’s sacred to them.
+Some families accept this more graciously than others.
+It’s not as if Muslims are alone in sometimes feeling very hurt or angry when their child departs from what’s sacred to them.

-In fact I once had a coworker who left the Jehovah’s Witnesses.
-When you do that, you become a “disfellowshipped apostate,” he told me, which means you are shunned and cut off by the entire community, including your own family (if they are observant JWs).
+In fact, I once had a co-worker who left the Jehovah’s Witnesses.
+When you do that, you become a “disfellowshipped apostate,” he told me.
+That means you are shunned and cut off by the entire community, including your own family (if they are observant JWs).
 For a time, he did identify as an “ex-JW” and was in a support group for others who had also left.